top of page

 10. Printable Therapy Dice

-Works best with: Kids, Teens, Families, Some Adult Groups Best for: In-person, groups
+Best for: Kids, Teens, Families, Some Adult Groups Works with: In-person, groups

-Therapy Dice is another printable game that uses paper dice and prompts.
+Therapy Dice is another printable game with prompts that are easy to use.
 There are multiple variations.
 It includes general emotions-related questions, along with specific approaches such as CBT, DBT, and ACT therapy.

 If you’d rather not print the dice, you can also use traditional dice and the corresponding prompts that use corresponding numbers.
 This is a fun and active game for groups that may need to move around more.